Don't Wake Me Up

 "She's awake."
 He says to the rest of the group as our eyes meet.
 The Fellowship gathers around me and I sit up.

 "A few hours."
 Aragorn says calmly.
 I see concern on everyone's face and open relief on Frodo's.
 A few hours is ok, but I'm glad it wasn't more.
-I don't want to be a hindrance to the Fellowship.
 I close my eyes, still just semi-conscious.
 I feel the bed shift as Aragorn sits down beside me and my eyes open once more.

 "Frodo told us what he saw, but now I'm more interested in your side of the story."
 Aragorn's voice draws every eye and then directs them to me.
 Boromir seems particularly interested in my odd actions, and I suspect he is looking for a reason to distrust me.
 Then again, he does not know much about me and could just be confused.

 "I am not entirely sure what happened.
 It's like I wasn't me for a moment.
 I don't have answers, to be honest.
 Only more questions."
-I admit to the Fellowship my lack of understanding and Aragorn nods as though he somehow expected it.
+I admit to the Fellowship my lack of understanding and Aragorn nods.

 "I don't know what happened.
 Lately I have been having dreams of a warrior.
 A woman named Alessia and when I came here, Galadriel confirmed the dreams to be true.
 Alessia is the one who brought me here, because her spirit cannot rest until she has been avenged.
 I think that she took over and acted on her own, though I was not aware that she could do that."
 Aragorn nods as I speak, thinking it over.

 "I have heard tales of a warrior by that name.
 It is an obscure tale, and more of a scandal than the story of a hero.
-Legend states that a woman dressed as a man, avenging her father who had been stricken down in the war against Sauron.
+Legend states that a women dressed as a man, avenging her father who had been stricken down in the war against Sauron.
 She took her father's place and was a brilliant tactical leader, but she was no match for his sheer power.
 She fell in the final battle against him though she helped lead her people to victory alongside the elves and the dwarves.
-She became a legend until after the battle when it was revealed that she was indeed a woman.
-The king at the time quickly tried to cover it up and she became a name without a face until eventually, she was forgotten.
-Wiped from the history books, she is remembered only through word of mouth.
-Her story is only told in whispers, as she cannot be publicly praised due to the deceitful means used to achieve her goals.
+She became a legend, and then a name without a face until eventually, she was forgotten.
+Wiped from the history books, she is remembered by precious few.
+Her story is only told in whispers, as she cannot be publically praised due to the deceitful means used to achieve her goals.
 My grandfather told me her tale when I was a boy."
 I listen intently to Aragorn as he speaks.
 Now that I know the tale, it all makes sense.
 Alessia fought to save her people and was cast aside.
 Of course she would want someone like her to return and be the hero that she was unable to be.

 I look outside.
 The sun has set and the sky is dark, but there's a purple glow on the horizon.
 I stare out at it, entranced by the thin line of purple that lingers still, clinging to life amidst the dark night sky.
 It reminds me of us, our quest, a single strand of light and hope amidst all this darkness.
 We must leave this place soon, and press on towards the source of the evil.
-The beginning and end of the pure evil that is the wicked and powerful ring.
-We must go into Mordor.
+The beginning and end of the pure evil that is the wicked and powerful ring, Mordor.

 "Aragorn, were you told what the magic can do to me if I don't control it?"
 I feel exhausted and weary, drained of my vitality.
 The look he gives me tells me that he has not and I sigh.